Nuclear electromagnetic pulse: Weapon altitude

 Thus, for equipment to be affected, the weapon needs to be above the visual horizon.

 The altitude indicated above is greater than that of the International Space Station and many low Earth orbit satellites.
 Large weapons could have a dramatic impact on satellite operations and communications such as occurred during Operation Fishbowl.
 The damaging effects on orbiting satellites are usually due to factors other than EMP.
 In the Starfish Prime nuclear test, most damage was to the satellites' solar panels while passing through radiation belts created by the explosion.

 For detonations within the atmosphere, the situation is more complex.
-Within the range of gamma ray deposition, simple laws no longer hold as the air is ionised and there are other EMP effects, such as a radial electric field due to the separation of Compton electrons from air molecules, together with other complex phenomena.
+Within the range of gamma ray deposition, simple laws no longer hold as the air is ionized and there are other EMP effects, such as a radial electric field due to the separation of Compton electrons from air molecules, together with other complex phenomena.
 For a surface burst, absorption of gamma rays by air would limit the range of gamma-ray deposition to approximately 10 mi, while for a burst in the lower-density air at high altitudes, the range of deposition would be far greater.